cdsmith1963/hellow-world/README.md

 # hello-world
-My names is Clifford Smith.
+My name is Clifford Smith.
 I am learning how to use github.